dotoroart/cards/README.md

 ### *Location*

-#### *Arena*
+#### *Current*

-- The Arena is the current location of the game.
-- At the beginning of the game the Arena is Neutral Location.
+- At the beginning the game is in a Neutral Location.
-- Playing a Location cards changes the Arena to that Location.
+- Playing a Location card changes the game to that Location.

 #### *Effects*